-- Use black ink or black ball-point pen. - Fill in the boxes at the top of this page. - Answer all questions. - You must answer the questions in the spaces provided.
-Do not write outside the box around each page or on blank pages. - If you need extra space for your answer(s), use the lined pages at the end of this book.
+- Use black ink or black ball-point pen. - Answer ALL questions. - You must answer the questions in the spaces provided.
+Do not write on blank pages. - If you need extra space for your answer(s), use the lined pages at the end of this book.
 Write the question number against your answer(s). - Do all rough work in this answer book.
 Cross through any work you do not want to be marked.